blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: Self
 Duration: 1 hour
 You channel the expertise of spirits from the past.
-Either choosea skill you lack proficiency for, and gain proficiency.
-Or, choose a skill you have proficiency for, and you now have expertise in it.
+Either choose a skill you lack proficiency in and gain proficiency, or choose a skill you have proficiency for, and you now have expertise in it.
 Casting this spell ends any existing effects from it.
 ```

 ```